hasan-tavakoli/bestseller-data-pipeline/README.md

 ```bash
 astro dev start
 ```
-### Airflow Login Credentials
+# Airflow Login Credentials

 To access the Airflow UI in your local development environment, use the following credentials:

 - **Username**: admin
 - **Password**: admin

-### Step 3: Data Extraction and Storage Strategy
+## Step 3: Data Extraction and Storage Strategy

+### Custom Hook for Data Extraction

---**To efficiently extract data from external sources, a custom Airflow hook named UCIDataFetchHook was developed.
+To efficiently extract data from external sources, a custom Airflow hook named **UCIDataFetchHook** was developed.
 This hook connects to the UCI Machine Learning Repository, downloads datasets, and stores them in a local directory.

--**Why a Custom Hook?
+#### Why a Custom Hook?
-Reusability: The hook is reusable across multiple DAGs, allowing consistent data extraction without rewriting code.
+- **Reusability**: The hook is reusable across multiple DAGs, allowing consistent data extraction without rewriting code.
-Scalability: It simplifies connecting to external data sources, making the pipeline extensible for future use cases.
+- **Scalability**: It simplifies connecting to external data sources, making the pipeline extensible for future use cases.
-Optimization: Using hooks allows for better separation of concerns, improving code maintainability.
+- **Optimization**: Using hooks allows for better separation of concerns, improving code maintainability.

+### Dedicated DAG for Data Extraction and Storage

--**A dedicated DAG named (fetch_and_save_uci_data) was created to automate the data extraction and storage process.
+A dedicated DAG named `fetch_and_save_uci_data` was created to automate the data extraction and storage process.
 This DAG utilizes the custom hook to fetch datasets and save them as CSV files.

-Key Features:
+#### Key Features:
-Dynamic Task Generation: The DAG reads dataset configurations from a YAML file (uci_data_fetch_config.yaml).
+- **Dynamic Task Generation**: The DAG reads dataset configurations from a YAML file (`uci_data_fetch_config.yaml`).
 This configuration-based approach allows for the easy addition of new datasets by updating the configuration file.
-Modularity: Each dataset extraction is handled as a separate task, making the DAG modular and easier to maintain.
+- **Modularity**: Each dataset extraction is handled as a separate task, making the DAG modular and easier to maintain.
-Scalability: By separating dataset configurations from the code, the pipeline can be extended to handle new data sources with minimal changes.
+- **Scalability**: By separating dataset configurations from the code, the pipeline can be extended to handle new data sources with minimal changes.